What Is Usability, Really?

-One of the foremost common myths in UX is that good usability is more pleasing to the attention.
+One of the foremost common myths in UX is that good usability is more pleasing to the eye.
 It is impossible for something to “look usable.”
 If someone says that about your design, ignore it.
-When users are surveyed about which design is “most usable,” their opinions are more associated with the beauty than the effectiveness. this suggests we cannot trust user opinions about how usable a design is.
+When users are surveyed about which design is “most usable,” their opinions are more associated with beauty than effectiveness.
+This suggests we cannot trust user opinions about how usable a design is.

 Usability is measured by what people do:

-Sometimes you’ll be forced to settle on between beauty and usefulness.
+Sometimes, you’ll be forced to settle between beauty and usefulness.
 Always choose usability.

 Usability = Cognitive Load